Orthodontic Treatments in New Braunfels, TX

 - An open bite: An opening remains between the top and bottom front teeth when the jaws are closed.
 This is most commonly seen in “thumb suckers”.

-Often early treatment turns severe problems that might require future jaw surgery into a more moderate conditions that can be treated with braces or orthodontics alone.
+Often early treatment turns severe problems that might require future jaw surgery into a more moderate condition that can be treated with braces or orthodontics alone.

 We look for issues like abnormal jaw growth or jaws that are not in proportion to each other, as well as severely protruding teeth, the presence of deleterious thumb, finger or tongue habits, and clefts.